tgnemecek/core-website/src/collections/pages/team.md

     linkedin: https://www.linkedin.com/in/mercedes-bellavista-9825681a/
   - name: Bonnie Koch
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600733167/CCC_Bonnie_cropped_mdqzsh.jpg
-    bio: Bonnie Koch is a Certified CORE Coach and founding member of the CORE Team.
+    bio: "Bonnie Koch is a Certified CORE Coach, founding member of the CORE Team, and graduate of the Leading Your Life and Work program.
 She leads our marketing and communications initiatives globally.
 Bonnie also teaches Advertising Management at Boston University, where she incorporates The Balancing Act leadership concepts.
 Bonnie comes to the CORE Team with extensive expertise in brand strategy, account management and leadership development.
+She also has many years of leadership experience with Landmark (a global personal and professional development company)  and the End Violence Project (a US prison leadership program). "
     linkedin: https://www.linkedin.com/in/bonnie-koch/
     video: video will go here
     role: Marketing & Communications Manager